 One of the greatest things about the city of Athens, while still in crisis recovery, is that it is a constant state of artistic and cultural rejuvenation.
 People are working together more than ever before, creative minds are formulating new business ideas and ventures, and the emergence of new cultural space is growing.

 What better time to visit a wounded city than when its people are mending it and turning it into a thriving, adapting and fast-changing destination.

-I met a few entrepreneurs on my last visit to Athens in June who had set up businesses to aid tourism growth, but on my recent visit as part of my ‘I’m An Athenian’ ambassadorship programme with DiscoverGreece.com, I got an insight into the growing trend of cultural ‘co-working’ spaces, new business initiatives and the dedication locals have to community regeneration.
+I’ve met a few entrepreneurs on my trips to Athens who had set up businesses to aid tourism growth, and as part of my ‘I’m An Athenian’ ambassadorship programme with DiscoverGreece.com, I got an insight into the growing trend of cultural ‘co-working’ spaces, new business initiatives and the dedication locals have to community regeneration.

 Vassilis Charalambidis is passionate about building initiatives with longevity: “Don’t build something just for tourists, build it around life.”
 While tourism remains at an all-time high for Greece and in Athens, not everyone benefits from tourism.
 A sense of hope needs to be ignited amongst a generation who can help rebuild, and in communities who feel as if they have been forgotten.